stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > I thought we decided to assume we are using IPFS in the Minimum Viable Product - **Rich Kopcho**

 > We never made a concrete decision on it.
-But IPFS seemed to be what most other NFTs use - **Tyler Wales**
+But IPFS seemed to be what most other NFTs are using - **Tyler Wales**